Ahhgust/STRaitRazor/README.md

 To make str8rzr work with compressed files, you'll need to follow the instructions below.

-*known issues*<br>
-There's been one computer architecture (windows 7 + Xeon processor) that's caused some issues with the str8rzr.exe executable.
-In this case, str8rzr would occassionally crash, and I had to recompile it for that computer (and since then it's been fine).
-Please let me know if you experience problems-- especially crashes-- it'll let me further diagnose the exact problems therein.

 **Less quick, but much better start**<br>
 Windows users:<br>
 First, make a bin.
 Bin's are special directories that contain executable (typically binary) files. <br>